thisbit/myhtaccess/README.md

 # myhtaccess
-htaccess including security, speed, and upload size for wp projects
+i use this htaccess template for my custom wp install script

 # Includes: